Overview of a Partnership

 - Procedure to cancel or withdraw from the relationship.

 Formal agreement is important because personal liability for each partner is unlimited.
-If the business fails and a partner can’t afford to pay their share of any debts, you will be held liable for any loss.
-You are also jointly responsible, with or without your knowledge, for any debts incurred by your partner on behalf of the business.
+If the business fails and a partner can’t afford to pay their share of any debts, the remaining partners will be held liable for the partnership debts.

-A corporation does not pay the income tax.
-Alternatively, each partner pays tax on the share of the income received by each partner.
+The partnership does not pay income tax.
+Rather, each partner pays tax on the share of the income received by each partner.

 Choosing the right business structure – Is Partnership the right option?

 Choose the one that best suits your business needs when you settle on a framework for your company.
 Research that choice carefully.
-The structure of your business will determine:
+The structure of your business is relevant to:

 You can choose from a number of structures when you start or expand your business.
 Australia’s four most common types of business structures are: